StanislavBerezovskii/Locaverse_Backend_Challenge/README.md

 The phone number can be written as a string in many various formats.
 The project uses PhoneNumbers library to validate and format the numbers to start with +43 and only contain numbers, leaving no spaces, dashes, letters or any special characters.
-After normalization, return the new phone number is returned as JSON from the route.
+After normalization, the new phone number is returned as JSON from the route.

 ### Launchung the Project: